hdinkel/linuxcommandline/linux_beginner/introduction.rst

   commands.
 Anyone who has spent hours listening to someone from tech support say something like, "OK, now click this, then this, then select this menu command" knows how frustrating the GUI alternative can be.

 - It's nearly **universal**.
-There are hundreds of Linux distros out there, each with a slightly different graphical environment.
+There are hundreds of Linux distributions out there, each with a slightly different graphical environment.
 Thankfully, the various distros do have one common element: the command line.
 There are distro-specific commands, but the bulk of commands will work on any Linux system.